ImJixen/ImJixen/README.md

 ![Qwen](https://img.shields.io/badge/Qwen-AI-ff9900?style=for-the-badge)
 ![Antigravity](https://img.shields.io/badge/Antigravity-AI_Workflow-8b0000?style=for-the-badge)

-- ⚡ ChatGPT → Architecture, coding, debugging
+ChatGPT is used for architecture, coding, and debugging.
-- 🧠 Gemini → Research & reasoning
+Gemini is used for research and reasoning tasks.
-- 📚 Claude → Refactoring & long context work
+Claude is used for long context work and refactoring.
-- 🔬 Qwen → Experimentation & code tasks
+Qwen is used for experimentation and coding tasks.
-- ⚙️ Antigravity → AI-assisted dev workflows
+Antigravity is used for AI-assisted development workflows.

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 ### Languages
 ![Languages](https://skillicons.dev/icons?i=java,kotlin,js,ts,python,html,css)